Naphtali-cpu/Tracee-App/README.md

 * Now run the project on emulator and there you have the application!

 ## Behaviour Driven Development(BDD)
+* The sprint of the project will come soon!!
 * The android application page loads in form of a splash.
 * User is required to login or register an account.
 * After user logs in, user inputs location to look for trails.